-Yes, AFI 36-2805, Special Awards and Trophies, ACC Supp(23 July 2009), authorizes use of APF to purchase coins for “On-the-Spot Recognition” and “AppreciationAwards.”
-This supplement recognizes the importance of recognizing military and civilian personnel who, by dedicated individual effort, facilitate successful mission accomplishment.
-Para 1.4.5.
+AFI 36-2805, Special Awards and Trophies, authorizes use of appropriated funds (APF) to purchase challenge coins for “On-the-Spot Recognition” and “Appreciation Awards.”
+This instruction recognizes the importance of recognizing military and civilian personnel who, by dedicated individual effort, facilitate successful mission accomplishment.

-Additionally, AFI 36-2805, Special Awards and Trophies, ACC Supp (23 July 2009), para 188.8.131.52., provides that APF may be used to purchase coins “only to be used to recognize exceptional mission accomplishment.”
-They “will not be used as mementos or gifts (including going away gifts), nor should they be issued simply for being assigned to an organization.”
+No. Do not use appropriated funds to purchase gifts/mementos for military members, employees, or private citizens unless specifically authorized by law.
+Additionally, AFI 36-2805, Special Awards and Trophies, provides that appropriated funds may be used to purchase challenge coins “only to be used to recognize exceptional mission accomplishment.”
+They “will not be used as mementos or gifts (including going away gifts); nor should they be issued simply for being assigned to an organization.”

-Yes, AFI 36-2805, Special Awards and Trophies, requires coins or similar items purchased for “On-the-Spot Recognition” and “AppreciationAwards” be clearly accounted for and stored independent of office supplies.
-Local accountable inventory procedures must be established to documentpurchase, distribution, etc. Para 184.108.40.206.
+Yes, AFI 36-2805, Special Awards and Trophies, requires coins or similar items purchased for “On-the-Spot Recognition” and “Appreciation Awards” be clearly accounted for and stored independent of office supplies.
+Local accountable inventory procedures must be established to document purchase, distribution, etc.

 No. Coins purchased with APF cannot be given to foreign military members.

-Start Designing Your Custom Challenge Coin
+Start Designing Your Commander Coin